mlb-ranking/mlb-prediction-engine/docs/API/index.rst

 APIs
 ====
+All of the  APIs for the MLB Rankings application.

 .. toctree::
-   :maxdepth: 3
-   :glob:
-   :hidden:

-   data/*
+   data/index
    ...

-All of the  APIs for the MLB Rankings application.